jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 }
 ```

-In combination with CSS Nesting, you can achieve consistency across your stylesheets while clearly signaling contextual changes for each element.
+In combination with CSS Nesting, you can achieve consistency across your style rules while clearly signaling contextual changes for each of them.

 {% featuredLink '//www.w3.org/TR/mediaqueries-5/#custom-mq' 'Working draft for Custom Media' %}

 ## Logical properties

-Projects supporting several languages required heavy overrides depending on the locale of the user to prevent the site from breaking while supporting the direction required for each language.
+Projects supporting several languages required tons of painful overrides for each possible locale and layout disposition you have in it.

 Think about a site that needs to support Hebrew, French and Japanese.
-You would need to craft a whole layout system for each of those.
+You would need to craft a whole set of rules for each of those.

 The response to this issue is **logical properties**.
-They define _inline_ and _block_ axis, with a _start_ and _end_ which all change depending on the writing direction.
+They define inline and block axis, with a start and end, which all adaptt to the writing direction.

 In latin and most occidental languages, **inline** is horizontal, **block** is vertical, **start** is left while **end** is right.

-Here's an example with margin properties.
+Here's an example on how oyu would write margin using this properties.

 ```css
 /* Before */